JettMonstersGoBoom/raylib-handy-things/README.md

 ![](https://github.com/JettMonstersGoBoom/raylib-handy-things/blob/main/RayMenuBar/menu.gif)

 # hot_reload
-hot reloading multiple DLL/SO files each DLL can draw what it wants to the camera. and can ( in theory ) be updated on the fly
+hot reloading multiple DLL/SO files each DLL can draw what it wants to the camera. and can ( in theory ) be updated on the fly. only tested on windows , but should work for others.